 Figure 1.
 Excerpt from a CDS artifact mapping the term “Pregnancy” to an element in the HL7 Virtual Medical Record schema

 Figure 1 shows an excerpt from a CDS artifact in the HL7 Knowledge Artifact Schema.
-The excerpt illustrates the mapping of the term “Pregnancy” to problems with the codes specified in the value set.
+The excerpt illustrates the mapping of the term “Pregnancy” to problems having the codes from controlled terminologies specified in the value set.
 This example uses the Problem class from the vMR to define the data specification.

 Figure 2 shows an excerpt from an eCQM that maps the term “Diagnosis, Active: Pregnancy” to a QDM class of Diagnosis with the specified value set.